Amy Coopersmith, OTD, OTR/L, MA Ed and Peggy Morris OTD, OTR/L, BCP

 AOTA Areas: Occupational Therapy Service Delivery, Foundational Knowledge.

-Contact Hours: This course is worth 3.0 contact hours, 0.3 AOTA CEUs (pending AOTA approval).
+Contact Hours: This course is approved for 3.0 contact hours, 0.3 AOTA CEUs.

 Completion Requirements: To earn contact hours or AOTA CEUs for this course participants must view this course in it’s entirety, and successfully submit and complete sample intervention sessions and the course quiz.